Posted on January 14, 2022 in

 Posted on February 19, 2020 in

-Mark Aitken is the Vice President of Advanced Technology at Sinclair.
+Mark Aitken is the Senior Vice President of Advanced Technology at Sinclair.
 He has been involved in the broadcast industry’s migration to advanced services since 1987 from his participation in the FCC’s Advisory Committee on Advanced Television Services to his current involvement with the ATSC.
-He was the primary architect in the formation of ONE Media and […]
+He was the primary architect in the formation of ONE […]

 Posted on February 19, 2020 in